-Getting Features for Inference
+Features in Inference

 After that, we create a ModelSchema containing all of the features we want to retrieve.